dknittel/rails_passion_project/passion_project/notes.md

 	have something to determine the current team

-once you have all that, create the user interface with react using that data then use ajax to select players just like you did in sinatra
+once you have all that, create the user interface with react using that data then use ajax to select players just like you did in sinatra??
+Use unmount to remove players from the page